This article describes how to set up a HSTS security policy at Pagely.

 Generally, you should only enable HSTS if you have a specific reason for doing so.
 Due to the issues it can potentially cause, it can break some things on your site.
 Therefore, HSTS isn't recommended unless you have a specific use-case that requires it.

 If you have any questions about HSTS or if you should enable it on your site, we're happy to look into it for you.
 Just submit a support ticket with information on you're particular use-case.
 Our support team is happy to help.

 What Should I Be Concerned About When Enabling HSTS?

 If a browser were to go from HTTP --> HTTPS --> HTTP -> HTTPS the site will not load in most cases, as the browser is trying to strictly adhere to the HSTS policy set in place.

-While most up to date browsers support this, older versions may have issues.
+While all modern browsers support this, older versions may have issues.
 Additionally, certain browsers recommend a specific length of time.
 In general, the longer the policy is put in place, the better.